 - She's wearing a veil, very faintly visible.

-running up a hill, carrying her most precious or needed belongings.
-If you're
+running up a hill, carrying her most precious or much needed belongings.

 looting, would you bring a plain heavy iron pan and clay jar?